SmartData-Polito/darkvec/README.md

 * `embeddings_d1_f30.csv.gz`: last day of darknet traffic filtered over the last 30 days;
 * `sh_cluster.csv.gz`: per-cluster silhuette dataset;
-*`ips.json`: it contains all the list of IPs referred to a certain day.
+*`ips.json`: it contains all the list of IP addresses referred to a certain day.
 Each key indicates a day:
     - `d30_u`: it is referred to the 30 days dataset unfiltered;
     - `d30_f`: 30 days dataset filtered;